faithfadzaidakwa/faithfadzaidakwa/README.md

 🎨 Current Experiments
 🔹 Designing a Web Based Music Player
 🔹 Building a 3 tier Architecture with Terraform (IaC labs for beginners)
-🔹 Creating easy to follow video on system design and architecture (AWS , Azure , GCP)
+🔹 Creating easy to follow videos on system design and architecture (AWS , Azure , GCP)

 ---